About File History

 If you want to do Windows system backup or partition backup or selective files/folders backup, try comprehensive freeware AOMEI Backupper Standard.
 The main features of AOMEI Backupper are Backup, Restore, Clone and Sync.
 Each feature has several subcategories.

-- Backup types: you are allowed to create system backup, disk backup, incremental backup and automatic backups, etc.
+- Backup types: you are allowed to create file backup, system backup, disk backup, cloud backup, incremental backup and automatic backups, etc.

 - Backup destination: you can backup to multiple locations, such as internal/external hard drive, USB flash drive, and NAS.

 - Flexible restoration: you can perform selective files restore using a system or disk image, and dissimilar hardware restore is available after you upgrade to higher editions.

 This software has a user-friendly interface that allows you to deploy backup settings easier.
 Seeing is believing, download freeware AOMEI Backupper and try it by yourself.